kriber82/AdventOfCraft2024/exercise/kotlin/day13/thoughts.md

 - 1.1.6:
   - Will stop recording whole tree, as value of the tree structure has been very limited so far, in this case
   - will keep recording things I want to remember for later as an unstructured list
-- YAY - backed out of creating TenPercentOffer class in order to move the when to offer creation in ChristmasElf